Erykah Badu: Early life

+Wright was born in Dallas, Texas.
+She was raised by her mother, an actress Kolleen Wright, along with her younger siblings: brother Eevin and sister Koryan.
+Her parents separated when Erica was young.

-Erykah Badu was born Erica Abi Wright in Dallas, Texas.
-Her mother raised her, her brother Eevin, and her sister alone after separating from their father, William Wright Jr. The children's maternal and paternal grandmothers often helped look after them.
-Badu had her first taste of show business at the age of four, singing and dancing at the Dallas Theater Center and The Black Academy of Arts and Letters (TBAAL) under the guidance of her godmother, Gwen Hargrove, and uncle TBAAL founder Curtis King.
+Badu began singing and dancing at the age of four alongside her mother.
+She performed at the Dallas Theater Center and The Black Academy of Arts and Letters (TBAAL) under the guidance of her godmother, Gwen Hargrove, and her uncle, TBAAL founder Curtis King.

-By the age of 14, Badu was freestyling for a local radio station alongside such talent as Roy Hargrove.
+By the age of 14, Badu was freestyling for a local radio station alongside artists such as Roy Hargrove.
 In her youth, she had decided to change the spelling of her first name from Erica to Erykah, as she believed her original name was a "slave name".
 The term "kah" signifies the inner self.
-She adopted the surname "Badu" because it is her favorite jazz scat sound; also, among the Akan people in Ghana, it is the term for the 10th-born child.
+She adopted the surname "Badu" because it is her favorite jazz scat sound.

 After graduating from Booker T. Washington High School for the Performing and Visual Arts, Badu went on to study theater at Grambling State University, a historically black university.
 She left the university in 1993 before graduating, to focus more fully on music.

-During this time, Badu took several minimum-wage jobs to support herself.
-She taught drama and dance to children at the South Dallas Cultural Center.
-Working and touring with her cousin, Robert "Free" Bradford, she recorded a 19-song demo, Country Cousins, which attracted the attention of Kedar Massenburg.
+She formed a band Erykah Free with her cousin, Robert "Free" Bradford, and recorded a 19-song demo, Country Cousins, which attracted the attention of Kedar Massenburg.
 He set Badu up to record a duet with D'Angelo, "Your Precious Love", and eventually signed her to a record deal with Universal Records.

 Career

-1997-1999: Baduizm and Live
+1997–1999: Baduizm and Live

 Baduizm, Badu's debut album, was released in early 1997.
-The album met with critical and commercial success, debuting at number two on the Billboard charts and number one on the US Billboard Top R&B/Hip-Hop Albums.
+The album met with critical and commercial success, debuting at number two on the Billboard charts and number one on the U.S. Billboard Top R&B/Hip-Hop Albums.
 Baduizm's commercial and critical success helped establish Badu as one of the emerging neo soul genre's leading artists.
 Her particular style of singing drew many comparisons to Billie Holiday.
 Baduizm was certified three times platinum by the Recording Industry Association of America, Gold by the British Phonographic Industry and the Canadian Recording Industry Association.

-The album produced four singles; the lead single "On & On" was released in December 1996, and reached number 12 on the US Billboard Hot 100 charts and the UK Singles Charts, as well as making an appearance on the New Zealand charts.
+The album produced four singles; the lead single "On & On" was released in December 1996, and reached number 12 on the U.S. Billboard Hot 100 charts and the UK Singles Charts, as well as making an appearance on the New Zealand charts.
 The album and lead single also gave Badu her first nomination and win at the Grammy Awards, where "On & On" won Best Female R&B Vocal Performance and the album won Best R&B Album.